UWFront-End-Cert/html200-adopt-a-dog/README.md

 ### Page Testing

 The site is optimized for Firefox, Chrome and Edge internet browsers.
-The site accommodates popular desktop, tablet and web browsers.
+The site accommodates popular desktop, tablet and web sizes.

 ---